jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 3. [XGBoost with hyperparameter tuning and trained on subset of features selected by Lasso](https://www.comet.ml/jaihon/ift6758-project/74f19b8137e14336ba1e49c198dfd3e6)

 ## Question 6: Best Shot
+> The code for this section can be found in project/ift6758/models/best_shot.py, KNN_model.py, Optimised_best_shot.py

 <div style="text-align: justify">
 After using a logistic regression and XGBoost model, we decided to try other algorithms to find the best model